wlach/eideticker/README.md

 or more "clients" (machines that run the tests) and setting up the server (machines that will serve up the results).

-#### Dashboard Server Setup
+### Dashboard Server Setup

 * Install nginx, ssh, and rsync if not installed already.
 * Create an "eideticker" user on the machine (with home directory).
-* As the newly-created eideticker user, create a "www" subdirectory.
+* As the newly-created user, create a "www" subdirectory.
 * Create an nginx configuration (on Redhat-based systems, `/etc/nginx/conf.d`).
 * Restart nginx.
 You will need to configure the clients before you